tweetledee/tweetledee/README.md

 <a href="http://chrissimpkins.github.io/tweetledee/usage.html">Tweetledee Usage Examples</a>

 ## Bugs & Questions
-If you find a bug, please post it as a new issue on the GitHub repository.
+If you find a bug, please post it as a new issue on the GitHub repository with <a href="http://chrissimpkins.github.io/tweetledee/support.html#bug-reporting">this information in your report</a>.

 Looking for support?
 Check <a href="http://chrissimpkins.github.io/tweetledee/support.html">this page</a>.